How does BLANkET measure air quality?

 There are likely to be small differences in particle type and chemical composition in smoke from a planned burn or bushfire compared to a domestic heater.
 The BLANkET instruments will not be able to measure this.

 However there are other ways to address this question.
 When a relatively small amount of smoke is produced locally (such as from a nearby wood heater, or from a number of wood heaters), and is detected at a nearby station, the smoke is not well mixed with the air, but shows a lot of variation in the measured concentration.
 Conversely, if a large plume of smoke has travelled a number of kilometres from the source before reaching the station it has had time to become well mixed.
 The graphs below compare the two cases.
 The top panel shows two days of PM2.5 data from Lilydale BLANkET station in July 2009.
 There is significant variation between each measurement taken 10 minutes apart.
 In contrast the lower panel shows two days of data from Lilydale station in November 2009 when a smoke cloud was seen to move from west to east across the north-east Tasmanian BLANkET stations.
 In this case the graph is much smoother.
-Satellite imagery is also sometimes of great utility.
+Satellite imagery can also be used to provide additional information.

 A plot comparing signatures of smoke from local and remote sources, from PM2.5 data collected at the Lilydale BLANkET station in July (top) and November (lower) 2009.